Limits of the non-Hermitian description of decay models: Model and results

 Instead, we consider a non-symmetric case with $C_2=3C_1=3C$, and $B_2=2B_1=2B$ (similar results are found for any other non-unity ratios).
-Next, we ask for which parameters $H_B$ acts as a valid bath for the system.
+Next, we ask for which parameters $H_B$ acts as a valid bath for the system A, by which we mean that any particle initially in A can move freely into the bath.
 For our choices, the spectrum of $H_B$ ranges over $[-4B,4B]$ while the spectrum of $H_A$ has eigenergies at $-A$ and $A$.
-So, intuitively, if $4B<A$, then a particle could remain trapped at all times in the subsystem $A$, depending on the initial state ({\em i.e.} the bath model is not appropriate).
-This intuition is correct, but a more accurate valid-baths condition involves both $b_A=B/A$ and $c_A=C/A$:
+So, intuitively, if $4B<A$, then a particle could remain trapped at all times in the subsystem $A$, {\em i.e.} this is not an appropriate bath model.
+This intuition is correct, but the more precise valid-baths condition involves both $b_A=B/A$ and $c_A=C/A$ and requires that: